Visitor Parking / Temporary Parking Permits

 Life University Vehicle Registration Process

-All vehicles on Life University property are required to be registered and display a parking decal, hanger or temporary permit in accordance with listed guidelines.
-The decals or permits can be obtained at the Campus Safety Department office located at Mod 2, Monday through Friday between 7:00 a.m. and 10:00 p.m., excluding holidays and other school closing days.
+All vehicles on Life University property are required to be registered and display a parking decal, hang tag or temporary permit in accordance with listed guidelines.
+The decals or permits can be obtained at the Campus Safety Department office located at 1085 Barclay Circle, Monday through Friday between 7:00 a.m. and 10:00 p.m., excluding holidays and other school closing days.
 A valid Driver’s License, LIFE ID and Vehicle Registration are required to obtain a parking decal.
 Valid ID is needed for a Temp Pass.

 Decals and Hangers are issued at the Campus Safety Department.
-In some cases, a special designation/marking (e.g. car pools, student council officers, student ambassadors, and medical waivers) may be issued to authorized persons.
+In some cases, a special designation/marking (e.g., student council officers, student ambassadors and medical waivers) may be issued to authorized persons.
 Only one special designation/marking will be issued for each authorized person.
 The type of designation will be determined by the Campus Safety Department.

 The following information is required: